LibraryCarpentry/lc-open-refine/episodes/03-working-with-data.md

 * Click `OK` to join the Authors cells back together

 You will now see that split rows have gone away - the Authors have been joined into a single cell with the specified delimiter.
 Our Rows and
-Records values will now be the same since we do not have any more split columns.
+Records values will now be the same since we do not have any more columns with split (multi-valued) cells.

 * Click both the `Rows` and `Records` options and observe how the numbers of Rows and Records are equal